Isaac-onah/Isaac-onah/README.md

 ## I'm a Mobile app developer and UI/UX Designer!!

-- 🌱 I’m currently learning everything Ui/Ux Design and Development(Flutter/ dart and getx, Bloc) and backend Technologies 🤣
+- 🌱 I’m currently learning everything Ui/Ux Design and Development(Flutter/ dart and getx, Bloc, firebase) and backend Technologies 🤣
 - 🔭 I just launched my first Article Series: [Become A Flutter Developer with ease!]!
 - 👯 I’m looking to collaborate with other developers and UI/UX designers
-- 🥅 2022 Goals: Become a senior mobile app developer, Complete 3 wonderful personal projects, Contribute more to Open Source projects and write articles
+- 🥅 2022 Goals: Become a senior mobile app developer, Complete 5 wonderful personal projects, Contribute more to Open Source projects and write articles
 - ⚡ Hobbies: I love designing and developing mobile apps skate /mentor

 ### Connect with me